-PURPOSE OF REPORT: To report to Council on progress made toward achieving Key Performance Indicators as contained in Council's 2007-2011 Management Plan.
-BACKGROUND: Section 407 of the Local Government Act requires Council to report, within two months after the end of each quarter, the extent to which the performance targets set in Council's current Management Plan have been achieved during that quarter.
-COMMENTS: A progress report for all Objectives, Actions and Key Performance Indicators contained in the 2007-2011 Management Plan is attached.
-RECOMMENDATION: That the 2nd quarter Management Plan review 2007-2011 be received and noted.
+PURPOSE OF REPORT: To report to Council on progress made toward requires Council to report, within two months after the end of each quarter, the extent to which the performance targets set in Council's current Management Plan have been achieved during that quarter.

+Plan.